djc/askama/book/src/integrations.md

 ## Axum integration

-Enabling the `with-axum` feature appends an implementation of Axum's `IntoResponse` trait for each template type.
+Enabling the `with-axum` feature and depending on the `askama_axum` crate appends an implementation of Axum's `IntoResponse` trait for each template type.
 This makes it easy to trivially return a value of that type in a Axum handler.
 See [the example](https://github.com/djc/askama/blob/main/askama_axum/tests/basic.rs)